- Louisiana State University, JD, 2000

 - Louisiana State University, BA, 1997

-Pamela’s experience in admiralty and maritime litigation includes claims involving cargo, personal injury defense, recreational boating, product liability, charter parties, marine insurance, ship arrests and attachments, collisions and maritime liens.
+Pamela’s experience in admiralty and maritime litigation includes claims involving cargo, personal injury defense, recreational boating, terminals, product liability, charter parties, marine insurance, ship arrests and attachments, collisions and maritime liens.
 Her clients include London Underwriters, domestic insurers, protection and indemnity clubs and their members, vessel owners, charterers and terminals.
 Pamela frequently provides insurance coverage advice to both primary and excess marine insurers in the London and domestic market, and also defends insurers in litigation.

 Pamela represents insurers in the London, international and domestic markets, by providing coverage advice to insurers as well as defending coverage and bad faith lawsuits.
 Pamela also frequently provides advice to insurers relating to policy limits demands and provides an independent analysis of the underlying exposure in connection with that advice.
 Her experience focuses on liability, property, E&O, D&O, cargo and marine insurance policies.

 Pamela is involved in numerous trade and professional associations and recently served a three-year term on the Board of Directors of the Maritime Law Association of the United States.

 Qualifications and admissions

 - New York

 - US Court of Appeals for the Fifth Circuit

 - US Court of Appeals for the Ninth Circuit

 - US District Courts for the Northern, Southern, Central and Eastern Districts of California